 2 children Edmund (2003-), Lydia (2006-)

 He joined the family business as the sixth Matthews working in the mill, just after he had got his degree and had qualified as an accountant in Brighton in 1986.
 He became the company secretary.
 Graham used to help his father mix seeds on the floor in the seed shed, the seeds were carefully weighed and tipped into a large heap, which was turned over three times with large shovels before being picked up into bags and weighed again.
 He also helped out as a drivers mate on local runs as well as further afield to Devon, Dorset and London.
-He also had a summer job in the mill of Nitrogen testing in the office using a chemical process involving sulphuric acid, this was to determine the nitrogen content of malting barleys which were traded at Mark Lane in London.
+He also had a summer job at the mill of Nitrogen testing in the office using a chemical process involving sulphuric acid, this was to determine the nitrogen content of malting barleys which were traded at Mark Lane in London.
 Graham saw the huge changes in the office from Kalamazoo accounting system and manual typewriters to modern technology.
 He worked at the mill as Joint Managing Director, managing the accounts side of the Company, and he left the Company in 2014 to pursue other interests.

 John Stephen (1960-) – Married Hilary Jane Burns

 3 children Fiona Grace (1990-), Catherine Mary (1992-), Hugh William Paul (1994-)